Equality Isn’t Enough: Designing for Equity in Our Parks and Trails

-Instinctively we know our neighborhoods and communities are better when people have ready access to areas where they can walk, run, play, gather, and interact with the natural environment.
+We instinctively know our neighborhoods and communities are better when people have ready access to areas where they can walk, run, play, gather, and interact with the natural environment.
 Parks and trails play a special role in the health of our society, and those of us who design and plan these spaces have a responsibility to ensure every person has access to amenities, facilities, and programming.

 By its very nature, the term “public park” implies open availability to everyone.
 But are these spaces truly accessible to all?
 To answer this question, we must consider prohibitive barriers certain populations face – transportation challenges, racial discrimination, mobility limitations – and establish a clear distinction between designing for equality and designing for equity.
-The term equality implies the same levels of access, support or opportunity for everyone; equity, on the other hand, recognizes the unique circumstances that inform people’s lives, understanding that everyone does not start at the same place with the same needs, and seeks to level the playing field for all.
+The term “equality” implies the same levels of access, support or opportunity for everyone; “equity,” on the other hand, recognizes the unique circumstances that inform people’s lives, understanding that everyone does not start at the same place with the same needs, and seeks to level the playing field for all.

 Using Data to Inform the Plan

 A growing body of evidence suggests that where we live can determine how well we live and is a significant factor of life expectancy (a person’s zip code, it turns out, may be a better predictor of health than their genetic code).
-The unfortunate reality, however, is that access to parks and recreation resources is unequal, especially for minority and low-income populations, meaning there are large segments of the U.S. population who aren’t benefiting from these spaces.
+The unfortunate reality, however, is that access to parks and recreation resources is unequal, especially for minority and low-income populations, meaning there are large segments of the U.S. population that aren’t benefiting from these spaces.

-The Equity Lens Map looks at understanding the current makeup of Des Moines with respect to poverty, race, crime, density, well-being and shifting populations over time.
+The Equity Lens Map looks at understanding the makeup of Des Moines with respect to poverty, race, crime, density, well-being and shifting populations over time.
 Weighting these factors, this map identifies priority areas for exploring barriers and inequities and the means to address them.

 In addition to the physical health benefits outdoor areas provide, parks and recreation opportunities are also valuable to the mental health of the communities they serve.
 Investing in public spaces that are inclusive, equitable and accessible helps build a community where people feel connected to one another rather than isolated.
-The Health Shed Map map reflects areas where we see potentially great health needs, based on the distance to existing trail access points overlaid with the incidence of citizens with high blood pressure, high cholesterol, and diabetes.
+The Health Shed Map reflects areas where we see potentially great health needs, based on the distance to existing trail access points overlaid with the incidence of citizens with high blood pressure, high cholesterol, and diabetes.